 OCD is a condition of the joints that also affects growing pups, and it’s one of the components of elbow dysplasia.

-There’s a strong hereditary element to OCD so as well as the breeds listed above, add on:
+There’s a strong hereditary element to OCD, so in addition to the breeds listed above, add:

 In simple terms, OCD is caused by a mismatch between the rate of growth of bone and the cartilage lining the joints.
 This can cause the cartilage to crack and fissure, forming flaps that flake off inside the joint.
 This causes great discomfort, pain and lameness.

-Some cases require surgery to debride away the flap … or they risk developing early arthritis.
+Some cases require surgery to debride the flap, or they risk developing early arthritis.

 Where Large-Breed Puppy Foods Fit In

-A large- or giant-breed pup needs well-balanced food that meets all their nutritional needs for high-quality protein and minerals … but in controlled amounts.
+A large- or giant-breed puppy needs well-balanced food that meets all their nutritional needs for high-quality protein and minerals … but in controlled amounts.

 This is why large-breed growth foods are so good.
 There’s a whole lot of research about the optimum levels of essential minerals such as calcium, plus the proteins for growing muscle and soft tissue.

-The best examples all contain just the right amount so the growing bones have all the building blocks they need — but aren’t forced to grow faster than what’s good for them.
+The best examples of large-breed growth dog food all contain just the right amount so the growing bones have all the building blocks they need — but aren’t forced to grow faster than what’s good for them.

-Not only is it good that your pup isn’t in pain, but also it saves you the cost of sedation and X-rays to confirm what the problem is.
+Not only is it good that your puppy isn’t in pain, but it also saves you the cost of sedation and X-rays to confirm what the problem is.

 Have you had a “You don’t see those often nowadays” moment?
-Do share it with us … and it doesn’t have to be a medical condition.
+Do share it with us in the comments below … and it doesn’t have to be a medical condition.
 Childhood candy is just fine!

 This pet health content was written by a veterinarian, Dr. Pippa Elliott, BVMS, MRCVS.
 It was last reviewed Sept.
 14, 2018.